Mentor, Jcamp 180

 LIFE & LEGACYTM Legacy Community Consultant, Harold Grinspoon Foundation

 Nanette Fridman is a catalyst for values-driven organizations and leaders.
-She founded Fridman Strategies in 2006 to assist organizations with the strategies, training, and coaching to advance their missions and maximize their impact.
+She founded Fridman Strategies in 2006 to assist organizations with the strategies, training and coaching to advance their missions and maximize their impact.
 Today her work focuses on governance, fundraising, strategic planning, and leadership and team development.
 Nanette’s clients range from small start-ups to large international organizations.
 Nanette is the author of On Board: What Every Board Member Must Know about Nonprofits and Board Service.
-A regular blogger, her articles can be seen on eJewishPhilantropy, massnonprofit news, and other publications.
-Before founding Fridman Strategies, Nanette was a corporate attorney and helped her firm launch their Israel business practice.
-Prior to her legal career, Nanette was the national field director for an advocacy organization in Washington, DC.
+A regular blogger, her articles can be seen on eJewishPhilanthropy, massnonprofit news and other publications.
 Nanette earned her Juris Doctorate, cum laude, and MA in public policy from Georgetown University.
 She received her BA, summa cum laude, in political science from Tufts University.
 Nanette is honored to be a Harry S. Truman Scholar.
-Nanette can be contacted at email@example.com or fridmanstrategies.com.
+Nanette can be contacted at firstname.lastname@example.org or fridmanstrategies.com.

 Founder, Harold Grinspoon Foundation

 Harold Grinspoon, the founder of the Harold Grinspoon Foundation along with his wife Diane Troderman, is a real estate entrepreneur and philanthropist.
-He is also the visionary behind HGF’s key programs: PJ Library, JCamp 180, LIFE & LEGACY and Voices & Visions.
-Harold and Diane have also established the Harold Grinspoon Charitable Foundation, which supports educational initiatives for inner city youth in Springfield, MA, recognizes Western MA teachers for professional excellence, encourages entrepreneurship and supports educational and health projects in Cambodia.
-In June 2015 Harold and Diane signed Warren Buffet’s Giving Pledge, committing to donate more than half their wealth to charitable causes.
+He is also the visionary behind HGF’s key programs: PJ Library, JCamp 180, LIFE & LEGACY, and Voices and Visions.
+Harold and Diane have also established the Harold Grinspoon Charitable Foundation, which supports educational initiatives for inner city youth in Springfield, MA, recognizes Western MA teachers for professional excellence, encourages entrepreneurship, supports Western MA farmers, and supports educational and health projects in Cambodia.
+In June 2015, Harold and Diane signed Warren Buffet’s Giving Pledge, committing to donate more than half their wealth to charitable causes.

 Winnie Sandler Grinspoon